BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 1 - v2.pdf.md

 (d) the address in the host Member State from which documents may be obtained and to which they may be delivered, includ­ ing all communications to the authorised agent.

---- Page 65 ---With regard to Lloyd’s, in the event of any litigation in the host Member State arising out of underwritten commitments, the insured persons shall not be treated less favourably than if the liti­ gation had been brought against businesses of a conventional
+--- Page 65 ---
+With regard to Lloyd’s, in the event of any litigation in the host Member State arising out of underwritten commitments, the insured persons shall not be treated less favourably than if the liti­ gation had been brought against businesses of a conventional